 Praised internationally for meticulous technique delivered with emotional warmth, The Australian Ballet presents a signature work hailed as „a beautiful, romantic and tragic journey“ (Australian Stage).
 Lush, lavish, and a feast for all the senses, Graeme Murphy’s Swan Lake retains all the enchantment and drama of the classic, with reference to the royal love triangle of Princess Diana, Prince Charles, and Camilla.
 As rich with scenic and costume design as choreography and storytelling, the Berkeley performance is the production’s first in the Bay Area and second in the United States.

-9. A parody by Les Ballet Trockadero Monte Carlo
+9. A parody by Les Ballets Trockadero Monte Carlo

 10. SWAN LAKE RELOADED, choreographed by Frederik Rydman

 Swedish choreographer Fredrik Rydman creates a twenty-first century take on ‚Swan Lake‘, bringing in street dance, contemporary dance, pop music, electro, smartphones and special effects to transform the ballet classic.
 His ‚Swan Lake Reloaded‘ turns evil sorcerer Rothbart into a pimp and drug dealer, while his swan maidens become heroin-addicted prostitutes.
 Rydman not only uses the music of Tchaikovsky but also special composed work of a host of Swedish and international pop and rock writers.